kubeflow/website/content/en/docs/started/introduction.md

 Watch the following video which provides an introduction to Kubeflow.

 {{< youtube id="cTZArDgbIWw" title="Introduction to Kubeflow">}}

-## What is Kubeflow?

-Kubeflow is _the machine learning toolkit for Kubernetes_.

-To use Kubeflow, the basic workflow is:

-- Download and run the Kubeflow deployment binary.
-- Customize the resulting configuration files.
-- Run the specified script to deploy your containers to your specific environment.

-You can adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow:

-1. data preparation
-2. model training,
-3. prediction serving
-4. service management

-You can choose to deploy your Kubernetes workloads locally, on-premises, or to a cloud environment.

 ## The Kubeflow mission